 Where is the game?
 Gillette Stadium (aka Boston Stadium)

-Bright pink flamingos in a cement pond with greenery all around.
+Bright pink flamingos in a cement pond surrounded by greenery.

-Round stadium amidst a large parking lot with a city stretching all around it
+A round stadium amidst a large parking lot in a city

-Clockwise from top left: Warren Park in Dallas, Texas.
-Trong Nguyen/Shutterstock The Klyde in Warren Park, Dallas, Texas.
-Kit Leong/Shutterstock AT&T Stadium in Dallas, Texas.
-Chad Robertson Media/Shutterstock Flamingos in the Dallas World Aquarium, Dallas, Texas.
-Victoria Ditkovsky/Shutterstock
+Clockwise from top left: Warren Park in Dallas.
+Trong Nguyen/Shutterstock.
+The Klyde in Warren Park, Dallas.
+Kit Leong/Shutterstock.
+AT&T Stadium in Dallas.
+Chad Robertson Media/Shutterstock.
+Flamingos in the Dallas World Aquarium.
+Victoria Ditkovsky/Shutterstock.

-Why choose Dallas: Dallas gets a bum rap.
-From that overwrought TV show to the love-to-hate-‘em Cowboys football team, there’s plenty that folks turn their noses at.
-Their loss.
-The truth is Dallas bursts with youthful energy, Texas swagger and unexpected cultural verve.
+Why choose Dallas: Dallas bursts with youthful energy, Texas swagger and unexpected cultural verve.
 Be sure to check out the city’s museums, street art, smoky BBQ and, yes, outstanding sports teams.

 Where to stay: Downtown Dallas is a hub of activity, with history and art museums mixed with business headquarters and leafy spaces; centrally located, it’s easy to explore nearby neighborhoods.
 Stay at Mint House Dallas, a high-rise hotel with charming studios and skyline views.

 Don't have tickets to the game?
-Well-loved Christie’s is a welcoming two-story bar with loads of TVs.
-The menu features classic finger-food faves with treats like fried pickles and charcuterie boards.
+Well-loved Christie’s is a welcoming three-story bar with over 60 TVs.
+The Game Day menu features classic finger-food faves with treats like fried pickles, shredded chicken and charcuterie boards.

 Where is the game?
 AT&T Stadium (aka Dallas Stadium)

-Silhouettes of people on the bridge watching the flight of thousands of bats.
+Silhouettes of people on a bridge watching the flight of thousands of bats at dusk.

-Left: Reflecting pool at Hermann Square in Houston, Texas.
-Jon Bilous/Shutterstock Right: Waugh Drive bat colony in Houston, Texas.
+Left: Reflecting pool at Hermann Square in Houston.
+Jon Bilous/Shutterstock Right: Waugh Drive bat colony in Houston.
 IrinaK/Shutterstock

 Why choose Houston: Houston is one of the country's most dynamic and culturally rich cities.
 Texas’s largest city, Houston, has outstanding public art and museums, a terrifically eclectic food scene, and lovely green spaces and trails.
 And as home to NASA's Lyndon B. Johnson Space Center, it’s a must-see for space travel fans.